Ansford Academy Contribution to the Local Offer

 5. Governors involvement and responsibilities

 One of the Governors has responsibility for SEN and meets regularly with the SENCo to keep up to date with developments.
-Mrs. Mosley is the Governor with responsibility for SEN and meets regularly with the SENCO to keep up to date with developments.
 The SEN Governor reports to the full Governors every term to inform them of the progress of children with SEN; this report does not refer to individual children and confidentiality is maintained at all times.
 The SEN Policy is reviewed annually by the SEN Governor and SENCO and can be seen on the Academy website.

 6. How we adapt the curriculum so that we lower barriers to learning